NicholasMoser/Six-Patches-Of-Pain/README.md

 ## Legal

 This software is licensed under the GNU General Public License v3.0.

-The bundled xdelta for Windows is licensed under Apache Public License version 2.0.

 The icon for the application is owned by [thedemonknight](https://www.deviantart.com/thedemonknight/art/Naruto-dojutsu-icon-pack-270461865)